Biden win would bring relief but few fixes, says Merkel ally | Politics

 Biden win would bring relief but few fixes, says Merkel ally

-"One of his top priorities would be healing the wounds of his own country.
-There's a lot to do."
-If Trump is re-elected, Beyer expects a weakening over time of the way the military alliance NATO operates.
+Trump has also accused Germany of taking advantage of the United States while not meeting financial obligations to NATO, the military organization he once called obsolete to the chagrin of shocked allies.
+Defence Minister Annegret Kramp-Karrenbauer said Germany was looking forward to more clarity in U.S. foreign policy.

-The U.S. military in July unveiled plans to withdraw about 12,000 troops from Germany, in fallout from Trump's long-simmering feud with Berlin.
+"We are not in favour of a disruptive political style," Kramp-Karrenbauer, another close ally of Merkel, said on Friday according to a pre-distributed text of her speech.
+The U.S. military in July unveiled plans to withdraw about 12,000 troops from Germany.

 - READ MORE ON: